← Back to 史記

 8

 In the forty-second year, Duke Xi died, and Crown Prince Gong Bo Yu succeeded him as lord.
-Gong Bo's younger brother He had favor with Duke Xi, and Duke Xi gave him many bribes; He used his bribes to bribe warriors, to suddenly attack Gong Bo at the tomb.
-Gong Bo entered Duke Xi's burial chamber and committed suicide.
-The Wei people therefore buried him beside Duke Xi, gave him the posthumous name Gong Bo, and established He as the marquis of Wei, who became Duke Wu.
+Gong Bo's younger brother He was favored by Duke Xi, and Duke Xi gave him many gifts; He used those gifts to buy over warriors and launch a surprise attack on Gong Bo at the tomb.
+Gong Bo entered Duke Xi's tomb mound and killed himself.
+The people of Wei therefore buried him beside Duke Xi, gave him the posthumous title Gong Bo, and established He as marquis of Wei, who became Duke Wu.

 9

 Duke Wu ascended the throne and restored Kang Shu's policies.
-The people were harmonious and gathered together.
+The people lived in harmony and gathered around him.
 In the forty-second year, the Quan Rong killed King You of Zhou.
-Duke Wu led troops to assist Zhou in pacifying the Rong, and had great merit.
-King Ping of Zhou commanded Duke Wu to be a duke.
+Duke Wu led troops to help Zhou pacify the Rong and won great merit.
+King Ping of Zhou then made Duke Wu a duke.
 In the fifty-fifth year, he died, and his son Duke Zhuang Yang succeeded him.

 10